-She just closed after a four month run in Tennessee William’s last full length play, A HOUSE NOT MEANT TO STAND for it’s critically acclaimed West Coast Premiere at the FOUNTAIN THEATRE.
+She played the lead in Tennessee William’s last full-length play; A HOUSE NOT MEANT TO STAND in it’s critically acclaimed West Coast Premiere at the FOUNTAIN THEATRE in 2011.

 Sandy Martin has and continues to coach numerous actors, along with maintaining her own acting career, which now spans 40 years.